-If we are truly ensuring personalised teaching, offering a blend of approaches and styles is normal.
-For students who cannot work at home (due to domestic issues for example) we try to offer them more time in school.
+If we are truly ensuring personalized teaching, offering a blend of approaches and styles is normal.
+For students who cannot work at home (due to domestic issues for example), we try to offer them more time in school.
 For those who prefer to learn outside of the traditional classroom, why aren’t we trying to support this too?

 Blended learning in practice

 The modern classrooms are now identified with a large interactive whiteboard secured on a wall, facing the students.

 So how do you make this flexible, and take the learning outside when the board is fixed inside your classroom?

 Well, products like the ViewSonic ViewBoard interactive flat panel display with embedded apps allows you to blend a range of software choices with your hardware.
 Paired with their myViewBoard online whiteboarding platform, everything you display in the class can also be accessed via myViewBoard and shared to everyone online.

 This allows you then to “blend” how you teach, where they learn and how you share your curriculum with your students, peers, parents, and caretakers.

 There is a wealth of ways (many of which are free for educators) that you can go with a blended learning approach.
 MOOC-style lessons, webinars and using open-access tools like Google’s G-Suite or Microsoft’s Learning Tools are all options.

 Not only are you offering blended learning, but you are also offering a personalized learning experience for your students – which can improve inclusion for many.

 If this is new to you, try things out before you commit or even better, get the students to have a play and feedback to you!